uiua-lang/uiua/site/text/experimental.md

 ## Function Strands

 Function strands allow you to combine two terms without parentheses.
 They are written with a `‿` between the terms.
+The `‿` will format from `__`.

 Function strands bind less tightly than modifiers, so the first term can never be a modifier.